 4. SMF encapsulates the information received in step 1 and 3 into "5GS Bridge Information" and sends them to PCF requesting PCC rules for setting up QoS for this session.

-5. PCF enquires NEF to provide the address of the suitable AF for the PDU session based on DNN/S-NSSAI or both.

-NOTE: NEF or NRF can maintain the information of the AF capability and support.

-6. If NEF has the AF capability information, NEF provides the suitable AF’s address.
-If NRF has the AF capability information, NEF retrieves it from NRF and provides the AF address to PCF.
-Alternatively, PCF could also directly contact NRF.

-7. PCF contacts the AF (received in step 6) to provide the QoS parameters for the TSC session.
+5. PCF contacts the AF via Npcf_PolicyAuthorisation_Create_Request to provide the QoS parameters for the TSC session.
 PCF provides the "5GS Bridge Information" including port management capabilities of the DS-TT and NW-TT.
+This is in accordance with TS 23.502, Annex F.1 – 5GS Bridge Information reporting.

-8. AF provides the QoS parameters for the requested TSC session as part of the QoS container.
+6. AF provides the survival time for the requested TSC session as part of the TSC Assistance container.
 This container contains the survival time along with the QoS parameters.

-9. PCF creates the PCC rules and send them to SMF.
-The PCC rules contain the following information: QoS provide at SDF level with 5QI, survival time, MAC address of DS-TT port.
+7. PCF creates the PCC rules and send them to SMF.
+The PCC rules contain the TSC Assistance container: including survival time.

-10. SMF provides the CN Tunnel Info, QoS profile (5QI, QFI, survival time) and SMF derived CN assisted RAN parameters tuning to the AMF.
+8. SMF retrieves survival time from TSC Assistance container provides the CN Tunnel Info, QoS profile (5QI, QFI), TSCAI and SMF derived CN assisted RAN parameters tuning to the AMF.

-11. AMF forwards the QoS information received in step 10 to NG-RAN for setting up the N3 tunnel.
-This message contains the following parameters: PDU Session ID, CN Tunnel Info, QoS profile with QFI (incl. survival time), NAS PDU, UL NG-U UP TNL Information.
+9. AMF forwards the information received in step 8 to NG-RAN for setting up the N3 tunnel.
+This message contains the following parameters: PDU Session ID, CN Tunnel Info, QoS profile with QFI, TSCAI, NAS PDU, UL NG-U UP TNL Information.

-12. NG-RAN sends a PDU Session Setup Response to the AMF.
+10. NG-RAN sends a PDU Session Setup Response to the AMF.